lablup/backend.ai/docs/user-api/exec-query.rst

 .. warning::

-   If the user code tries to breach the system, causes crashs (e.g., segmentation fault), or runs too long (timeout), the kernel session is automatically terminated.
+   If the user code tries to breach the system, causes crashs (e.g., segmentation fault), or runs too long (timeout), the session is automatically terminated.
    In such cases, you will get incomplete console logs with ``"finished"`` status earlier than expected.
    Depending on situation, the ``result.stderr`` may also contain specific error information.